gweecl/kubernetes-laravel/labs/laravel-gke-helm.md

     CHART_NAME ./helm-laravel-chart
     ```

-    > Using `--set-file` allow to reach external files outside chart directory.
-[Find out more](https://github.com/helm/helm/issues/4026).

     > `kubectl apply -f DEPLOYMENT_FILE` may not trigger pods update if the manifest files / image_name:tag have no changes.
     >  I supposed its not the same with Helm.
 But its not. :disappointed:
     >  Add or Remove `imagePullPolicy: "Always"` to K8s Deployment file and `helm upgrade` will force the image to be pulled and update the pods.

-    To verify the app is installed:
+5. To verify the app is installed:
     ```
     // DOMAIN_NAME in this project: my-laravel-app.com
     curl -H "host: DOMAIN_NAME" http://LOAD_BALANCER_IP